MicrosoftDocs/ATADocs/ATPDocs/deploy/multi-forest.md

   - Additional credentials are only required for each forest with non-Kerberos trust or no trust.

-  - There's a default limit of 30 untrusted forests per Defender for Identity instance.
+  - There's a default limit of 30 untrusted forests per Defender for Identity workspace.
 Contact support if your organization has more than 30 forests.

 For more information, see [Microsoft Defender for Identity Directory Service account recommendations](directory-service-accounts.md).